oscar-system/book.oscar-system.org/examples_templates/cornerstones/polyhedral-geometry.md

 ## Authors: Taylor Brysiewicz and Michael Joswig

+This page contains the code samples from the corresponding chapter in the OSCAR book.
+You can access the full chapter [here](https://link.springer.com/chapter/10.1007/978-3-031-62127-7_5).

-The preprint of this chapter is available [here](https://arxiv.org/abs/2308.07459).
+A preprint of this chapter is available [here](https://arxiv.org/abs/2308.07459).

 ```julia
 # INSERT_EXAMPLE cornerstones/polyhedral-geometry/pentagon.jlcon